redis/docs/content/develop/interact/search-and-query/basic-constructs/configuration-parameters.md

 - oss
 - kubernetes
 - clients
-description: 'Querying and searching in Redis Stack can be tuned through multiple configuration parameters.
-Some of these parameters can only be set at load-time, while other parameters can be set either at load-time or at run-time.
+description: 'Redis Query Engine can be tuned through multiple configuration parameters.
+Some of these parameters can only be set at load-time, while other parameters can be set either at load-time or at run-time.'

-  '
 linkTitle: Configuration parameters
 title: Configuration parameters
 weight: 4